muratk5n/thirdwave/en/README.md

 ---

-"A few weeks like this and the European economy will just go into a full stop," [Belgian PM] told Bloomberg on Thursday.
+"'A few weeks like this and the European economy will just go into a full stop,' [Belgian PM] told Bloomberg on Thursday.
 'Recovering from that is going to be much more complicated than intervening in gas markets today.
 The risk of that is de-industrialization and severe risk of fundamental social unrest.'"